 Argentina Food and Drink

-Argentina serves up an exceptional standard of food, although choices can often be restricted to meat, pasta and pizza.
+Argentine cuisine is largely exceptional, although choices can often be restricted to meat, pasta and pizza.
 Buenos Aires, however, offers a wide selection of culinary genres, with Japanese, Thai and Asian-fusion food becoming increasingly popular.

-• Parrillada (mixed grill which might include morcilla - blood sausage).
+Parrillada: Mixed grill, which might include morcilla blood sausage.

-• Alfajores (shortbread-type biscuits sandwiched with dulce de leche – a caramelised milk sauce).
+Alfajores: Shortbread-type biscuits sandwiched with dulce de leche – a caramelised milk sauce.